lacasse4/Arduino/libraries/CircularBuffer/README.md

 ### Retrieve data

 Similarly to data addition, data retrieval can be performed at _tail_ via a `pop()` operation or from _head_ via an `shift()` operation: both cause the element being read to be removed from the buffer.

-Reading from an empty buffer is forbidden (the library will generate a segfault, which most probably will crash the program): see the _additional operations_ listed in the next section to verify the status of the buffer.
+> ⚠ Reading data beyond the actual buffer size has an undefined behaviour and is user's responsibility to prevent such boundary violations using the [_additional operations_](#additional-operations) listed in the next section.
+The library will behave differently depending on the data type and allocation method, but you can safely assume your program will crash if you don't watch your steps.

 Non-destructive read operations are also available: